kyma-project/kyma/docs/kyma/14-04-common-errors.md

 Step error:  Details: Helm install error: rpc error: code = Unknown desc = validation failed: [unable to recognize "": no matches for kind "DestinationRule" in version "networking.istio.io/v1alpha3", unable to recognize "": no matches for kind "DestinationRule" in version "networking.istio.io/v1alpha3", unable to recognize "": no matches for kind "attributemanifest" in version "config.istio.io/v1alpha2"
 ```

-As Istio is the first sizeable component handled by the Kyma Installer, sometimes not all of the required CRDs are created before Installer proceeds to the next component.
+As Istio is the first sizeable component handled by the Kyma Installer, sometimes not all of the required CRDs are created before the Installer proceeds to the next component.
 This situation doesn't cause the installation to fail.
-Instead, the Istio installation step repeats and gets more time for setup and the error message is logged regardless of that.
+Instead, the Istio installation step repeats and gets more time for setup.
+The error message is logged regardless of that.

 ## Job failed: DeadlineExceeded error